 They can even speed up the process of learning to compose intuitively, which is the ultimate goal.

 Do you shoot food photography with your camera tethered to a computer?
 Then use the Live View function on your computer screen to help place your main subject.
 You can use your mouse to click on the element you want to be sharp.
 Your computer then sends a command to your camera to focus on that specific point.

 Once you take the image, check how it looks with the crop guide of your choice.
 You can then make adjustments to your composition.

 6. Use the Rule of Odds to Create Balance

 When photographing a group of objects, use an odd number of elements in your image.

 Odd numbers create a sense of balance and harmony.
 Of course, it also provides a resting point for our eyes.
 An even number of objects can divide our attention and compete with each other.

 In food photography, the aim is to have three or five props.
 Of course, you can have more than five items.
-But the result will be different and not pack the same punch compositionally.
+But the result will be different and not bring the same compositional effect.

 When I shot these gin grapefruit cocktails, I used three glasses instead of four.
 I also arranged them to form a triangle.
 Doing so created harmony and balance in the image.